syncfusion-content/wpf-docs/wpf/Themes/Fluent-Theme.md

 ## Reveal animation

-The reveal animation for WPF controls can be enabled/disabled using [HoverEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_HoverEffectMode) and [PressedEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_PressedEffectMode) properties.
+The reveal animation for WPF controls can be enabled or disabled using the [HoverEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_HoverEffectMode) and [PressedEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_PressedEffectMode) properties.

 N> The reveal animation is enabled by default.

 ### Hover reveal effect

-The reveal animation while hovering the controls can be enabled/disabled using [HoverEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_HoverEffectMode) property.
+By using the [HoverEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_HoverEffectMode) property, you can enable or disale the reveal animation while hovering over the controls.

-The [HoverEffect](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.HoverEffect.html) enum has the following values:
+The [HoverEffect](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.HoverEffect.html) enum contains following values:

 * `Background` - The hover reveal animation effect will be applied only for control Background.